Question: After the mother peregrine has laid an egg, why doesn’t she sit on it all the time?

 Answer: Peregrines usually lay 3-5 eggs per clutch but they don’t begin incubation (to raise the eggs’ temperature) until they’ve laid their next-to-last egg.

-(photo from National Aviary falconcam at Gulf Tower, Pittsburgh, 18 March 2009)
+(photo from National Aviary falconcam at Cathedral of Learning, University of Pittsburgh)

 2 thoughts on “Nesting: Why Isn’t She Sitting on the Eggs?”

 How long before the eggs hatch on the Gulf Tower?

 The earliest date the eggs will begin hatching is probably May 10 — if then.
 This year, because of the changeover in resident females (Tasha replaced by Dori), the eggs weren’t incubated consistently at first.
 This means they might hatch sequentially days apart from each other.
 We just don’t know.

 See this blog from March 30 regarding the inconsistent incubation episodes: